To improve the examination of depository institutions, and for other purposes.

 Length: 13 pages

-This bill was introduced on November 17, 2011, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 17, 2011, in a previous session of Congress, but it did not receive a vote.

 Nov 17, 2011